On0n0k1/kik_sync_service/README.md

 This is just a crate that creates two channels and several workers for synchronous operations.
 The catch is that the messages are built by the user.
-Make a struct to work as the data you recover (MessageData), a struct to work as the input you need (MessageInput), and include them in the message that you will share between the threads (Message).
+Make a struct to work as the data you recover (*MessageData*), a struct to work as the input you need (*MessageInput*), and include them in the message that you will share between the threads (*Message*).

 After that you just need to add a vector of inputs and get the results using a for loop.
-Repeating any ammount of times as needed.
+Repeating any number of times needed.

 This method doesn't demand much memory usage, and allow the user to push the cpu as hard as possible.

+Threads can be better configured using *ChannelConfig* argument for each *DeliveryService* channel.

 ## How to use